aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geometry-processing/set-linearization-tolerance/_index.md

     LinearizationTolerance = 1e-4,
 };
 ```

-## Step 2: Specify Output Path
+### Step 2: Define the Output Path (how to export GeoJSON)
-Define the path where you want to save the output JSON file:
+Specify where the resulting file will be saved.
+Replace the placeholder with your actual folder.

 ```csharp
 string path = "Your Document Directory" + "SpecifyLinearizationTolerance_out.json";
 ```

-Replace `"Your Document Directory"` with the actual directory path where you want to save the file.
-## Step 3: Create Vector Layer
+### Step 3: **Create Vector Layer** with the configured options
-Create a vector layer using the specified options and output path:
+Now we actually **create vector layer** using the `VectorLayer.Create` method.
+The `using` block guarantees proper disposal of resources.

 ```csharp
 using (VectorLayer layer = VectorLayer.Create(path, Drivers.GeoJson, options))
 {
     // Your code here
 }
 ```

-This code snippet ensures proper resource disposal using the `using` statement.
-## Step 4: Construct Geometry
-Construct a geometry (in this case, a circular string) that you want to add to the layer:
+### Step 4: Construct a Geometry (e.g., a circular string)
+Here we build a sample geometry—a `CircularString`.
+You can replace this with any valid WKT.

 ```csharp
 var curveGeometry = Geometry.FromText("CircularString (0 0, 1 1, 2 0)");
 ```

-Replace the geometry definition with your desired geometry.
-## Step 5: Add Feature to Layer
+### Step 5: **Add Feature to Layer** and save
-Construct a feature and assign the geometry to it, then add the feature to the vector layer:
+Finally, we create a feature, assign the geometry, and add it to the layer.
+This is the core of **add feature to layer** operation.

 ```csharp
 var feature = layer.ConstructFeature();
 feature.Geometry = curveGeometry;
 layer.Add(feature);
 ```

+When the `using` block ends, the layer is automatically written to the file defined in `path`, giving you a ready‑to‑use GeoJSON file.

+## Common Issues & Tips
+- **Incorrect path** – Ensure the directory exists and you have write permissions.
+- **Tolerance too low** – Setting `LinearizationTolerance` to a very small value may increase file size dramatically.
+Adjust based on your accuracy needs.
+- **License errors** – If you see licensing warnings, verify that the license file is correctly loaded before any Aspose.GIS calls.

+## Frequently Asked Questions

+**Q: Is Aspose.GIS for .NET compatible with other .NET frameworks?**
+A: Yes, it works with .NET Framework, .NET Core, and .NET 5/6/7.

+**Q: Can I use Aspose.GIS in commercial projects?**
+A: Absolutely.
+A commercial license removes all evaluation restrictions.

+**Q: Does Aspose.GIS support other GIS formats besides GeoJSON?**
+A: Yes, it supports Shapefile, KML, GML, and many more.

+**Q: Is there a trial version available?**
+A: You can download a free trial from the Aspose website.

+**Q: Where can I get support?**
+A: Use the Aspose forums or the support link in the resources section.

 ## Conclusion
-Mastering Aspose.GIS for .NET opens up a world of possibilities in geospatial data processing and manipulation.
-By following this tutorial and exploring the extensive documentation and resources provided by Aspose, you can elevate your GIS development skills to new heights.
-## FAQ's
-### Is Aspose.GIS for .NET compatible with other .NET frameworks?
-Yes, Aspose.GIS for .NET is compatible with various .NET frameworks, including .NET Core and .NET Standard.
-### Can I use Aspose.GIS for .NET in my commercial projects?
-Absolutely!
-Aspose.GIS for .NET offers commercial licenses for use in commercial projects.
-### Does Aspose.GIS for .NET support different GIS data formats?
-Yes, Aspose.GIS for .NET supports a wide range of GIS data formats, including GeoJSON, Shapefile, KML, and many more.
-### Is there a trial version available for Aspose.GIS for .NET?
-Yes, you can download a free trial version of Aspose.GIS for .NET from the Aspose website.
-### Where can I get support for Aspose.GIS for .NET?
-You can get support for Aspose.GIS for .NET from the Aspose forums.
-Visit the support link provided in the resources section below.
+By following these steps you now know how to **create vector layer**, configure the linearization tolerance, and **add feature to layer** for seamless **export GeoJSON file** creation.
+Explore additional geometry types and attribute handling to fully leverage Aspose.GIS in your .NET GIS projects.

 {{< /blocks/products/pf/tutorial-page-section >}}